 Houston Symphony musicians are full-time members of the orchestra, but many still dedicate their spare time to serving our community by working with local schools and other community partners, such as hospitals, shelters, and senior care centers.

-This month, David Kirk, principal tuba, told us about his passion for bringing music into Houston-area communities.
+This month, Dave Kirk, principal tuba, told us about his passion for bringing music into Houston-area communities.

 Why is it important for an orchestra to do work in the community?

 I think for a lot of people, music is a salve, especially for those who experience difficulty in their lives.
 We bring music to those who otherwise would not be here.
 It’s important to reach audiences who aren’t aware there’s an orchestra of this caliber in Houston.

 When did you begin doing education and community engagement services with the Houston Symphony?

 I’ve participated in every service since the program started more than 25 years ago.
 It’s a privilege to do it.